Skip to main content

 Habits of Organizations

 The concepts of habit formation and transformation also apply to organizations.
 Here’s an overview of 4 main ways that habits can influence (and thus be used to create) organizational outcomes.
-For more details and examples, please refer to our full book summary or get a copy of the book.
+For more details and examples, please refer to our full book summary.

 The Power of Habits summary_organizational habits

 Routines in organizations capture the unwritten rules of how things work, how roles are carved out, and how to “survive” and succeed in the organization.
 These form the unconscious, automatic organizational “habits”.
 Like individual habits, they can be created by accident or by design, using the same ingredients of Keystone Habits and Small Wins.
-For example, Fortune 500 manufacturing company, Alcoa, improved its profitability and culture, by tackling the keystone habit of safety (see the book/ our full summary for details).
+For example, Fortune 500 manufacturing company, Alcoa, improved its profitability and culture, by tackling the keystone habit of safety.
+You can get more details from our full book summary.

 All of us have a limited supply of willpower.
 Handling difficult situations like angry customers and long queues can sap employees of their energy and discipline.
 That’s why companies like Starbucks use pre-scripted processes to “automate willpower” – through repeated practice, staff internalize these routines into habits and achieve more consistent performance.